mastercomfig/mastercomfig/docs/contributing.md

 * `Experimental`: These are launch options that are being tested to be moved elsewhere as their effects are not clear

-Put your launch option in the appropriate section and if it's in the `Recommended` section, add it to the launch options line for easy copying.
+Put your launch option in the appropriate section and if it's in the `Recommended` section, add it to the launch options line for copying.

 Here's lists of launch options to help you out: